 Amazon S3 Data Warehouse

-Store your event and dispatch data in Amazon S3 with daily parquet file deposits
+Configure automatic daily deposits of your event and dispatch data in parquet format to your Amazon S3 bucket

 Amazon S3 Data Warehouse Integration

-The Amazon S3 Data Warehouse integration provides a native solution for storing your event and dispatch data in a scalable, cost-effective manner.
-Ours Privacy automatically deposits daily data into your specified S3 bucket in parquet format, containing all events and dispatches that occurred on your account.
+The Amazon S3 Data Warehouse integration provides a native solution for storing your event, dispatch, and visitor data in a scalable, cost-effective manner.
+Ours Privacy automatically deposits daily data into your specified S3 bucket in parquet format, containing all events and dispatches that occurred on your account, plus visitor records that have been recently updated.

 How the Integration Works

-- Daily Deposits: Events and dispatches are automatically collected and deposited into your S3 bucket on a daily basis
+- Scheduled Deposits: Events and dispatches are automatically collected and deposited into your S3 bucket on your chosen sync frequency — daily by default, or hourly (see Sync Frequency)

 - Parquet Format: Data is stored in efficient parquet format, optimized for analytics and querying